 3. When did I offer God's love?

-Keep a copy of your reflections in a place where you can reference them throughout 2017, perhaps in the spring after Easter, during July, and in October as preparations for the next Christmas begin.
+Keep a copy of your reflections in a place where you can reference them throughout 2019, perhaps in the spring after Easter, during July, and in October as preparations for next Christmas begin.

-The answers that come from the questions can reveal the fullness of God's presence as well as give form to changes you might want to implement during the holiday this year.
+The answers that come from the questions can reveal the fullness of God's presence as well as give form to changes you might want to implement during the next holiday.